 If your New Year's resolution is to lose ten pounds by summertime or to run a half marathon by spring, don't wait until January 1 to start your efforts.
 Use the time left in the year to get a head start.
 If you already know what you'd like to achieve, there's no reason to wait.
 Imagine walking into the New Year having already lost four pounds or already being able to run six miles.
 Feeling like you're ahead of your goals will help keep you going when the official resolution time rolls around.

 Develop a Routine

 After the whirlwind of the holidays, some of us struggle to fall back into our routines.
-The kids have to get to school, work deadlines have to be met and for many of us, the cold weather can be especially unmotivating when we're thinking about going to the gym.
+The kids have to get to school, work deadlines have to be met and for many of us, the cold weather can be especially unmotivating when we're thinking about throwing on your workout outfit and going to the gym.
 By developing a routine before the start of the year, you won't have to attempt to nail down new habits amid all of your other priorities.
 Your mind will already be expecting―and likely craving!―your workout time.